mattbierner/blog.mattbierner.com/_posts/2017-04-18-i-am-a-camera.md

 {% include image.html file="back-sensors.jpg" description="Difference in sensor size with an APS-C NEX 7" %}

 For fun, I also tried mounting a real 300mm lens on the camera to create a well-nigh Galilean 1900mm.
-That my crude setup produced recognizable images at all really speaks more to the quality of Minolta's old glass than anything else; after all it's just a cheep webcam rubberbanded into the camera's film bay for Christ's sake.
+That my crude setup produced recognizable images at all really speaks more to the quality of Minolta's old glass than anything else; after all it's just a cheap webcam rubberbanded into the camera's film bay for Christ's sake.

 Although plenty fun, a proper digital-back would require a sensor roughly the same dimensions as 35mm film.
 Either that or additional optics to adjust the image to the webcam sensor's much smaller size.
 Both of these had a lot of unknowns, so I decided to try a completely different approach instead.